 Moreover, as Vance points out in his discussion on Medicaid there is nothing in the Constitution that authorizes the federal government to run any such program in the first place.
 This applies to every other federal health program as well.

-Obamacare has become a favorite conservative tool to pillory the president, and he certainly deserves it.
+Obamacare has become a favorite conservative tool to pillory Pres.
+Obama, and he certainly deserves it.
 But unconstitutional federal intervention into healthcare is in reality a bipartisan project that would likely continue under a Republican president.
 It is going to be up to the states to rein in this overwhelming federal overreach.

 Latest posts by TJ Martinell (see all)